kubecloudsinc/kubecloudsapp/README.md

 2. Require OJDBC8.jar, find it in the resources folder.
 Rename it from ojdbc8.bat to ojdbc8.jar
 3. Have maven installed
 4. Have java 8 or above.
+5. If you running branch-2 or above, it requires java 11 or above.

 ## Running the application